“I feel like a diva. I feel like Beyonce!”

 “Let’s be proud of who we are, being a sex worker, being a transwoman.
 But first and foremost be proud of being a human being with dignity and integrity.”

-Rachel lives and works in Walvis Bay, Namibia, where has an impressive collection of over 150 pairs of shoes.
+Rachel lives and works in Walvis Bay, Namibia, where she has an impressive collection of over 150 pairs of shoes.
 “It’s an obsession, and I think I need some help with it!” she says.
 Rachel is working to support sex workers in the region and reduce stigma and discrimination against transgender people.

 Namibia has a high level of HIV prevalence, with approximately 220,000 people living with HIV.
 Although no data exists on the prevalence among populations most at risk of HIV infection (including sex workers, transgender people and men who have sex with men) the prevalence rate for this group of people is thought to be higher than among the general population.